 - Cai Rang Floating Market & more

-- Alcohol, food, drinks, shopping, cigarettes, massages, beauty services, tattoos and taxis are usually quiet cheap so it’s easy if your on a budget.
+- Alcohol, food, drinks, shopping, cigarettes, massages, beauty services, tattoos and taxis are usually quite cheap so it’s easy if your on a budget

 All photos posted on my blog are taken and belong to me.